sajozsattila/mur2_editor/app/static/manual.md

 ## Quotation marks

 Quotation marks have a variety of forms in different languages.
 In American writing, quotation marks are normally the double kind (the primary style).
 If quotation marks are used inside another pair of quotation marks, then single quotation marks are used.
-For example: "Didn't she say 'I like red best' when I asked her wine preferences?" he asked his guests.
-On the μr² we follow this marking style on the Markdown input.
+For example: "_Didn't she say 'I like red best' when I asked her wine preferences?_" he asked his guests.
+At μr² we follow this marking style on the Markdown input.
 However, the rendered output is localised.
-Example in a Hungarian text the opening `"` will be rendered as:„ the closing one as: ” .
+For example: in a Hungarian text the opening `"` will be rendered as: „ and the closing one as: ” .

 ## Editor frontend

-We are constantly working on Internationalization of the editor menu and other settings, like the label of the footnote in the preview.
-If we miss something, please drop us an email, and we ‘ll put it in.
+We are constantly working on Internationalization of the editor menu and other settings such as the label of the footnote in the preview but if we have missed something please drop us an email and we‘ll do our best to add it.

 ## Generated export

-The HTML standard is improving with time, but honestly speaking, it is still far from meeting the real typography standard.
-This is why we prefer LaTeX, where the bellow tasks are handled:
+The HTML standard is improving with time but honestly speaking, it is still far from meeting the real typography standard.
+This is why we prefer LaTeX where the bellow tasks are handled:
 + Loading the language-specific hyphenation patterns and other typographical conventions.
-Babel provides basic line breaking for CJK scripts, as well as non-standard hyphenation, like “ff” → “ff-f”, repeated hyphens, and ranked rules.
+Babel provides basic line breaking for CJK scripts as well as non-standard hyphenation such as “ff” → “ff-f”, repeated hyphens, and ranked rules.
 + Setting the script and language tags of the current font, if possible.
-+ Translating document labels (like “chapter”, “figure”, “bibliography”).
++ Translating document labels (such as “chapter”, “figure”, “bibliography”).
 + Formatting dates according to language-specific conventions.
 + Formatting numbers for languages with different numbering system.

-The localization set by the user browser Accept-Language.
+Localization is set by the users browser Accept-Language.

-The $$\mu r^2 $$ use LaTeX to generate the Pdf output, so these settings are the same in both formats.
+The $$\mu r^2 $$ use LaTeX to generate the Pdf output so these settings are the same in both formats.

-# Different preview format and saving you work
+## Different preview format and saving you work

-There is multiple preview format which you can use on the left side.
-To switch between them click on the <span class="fas fa-bars"></span> in the toolbar menu right side.
-It will open up the side menu:
+There are multiple preview formats which you can use on the right side of the editor.
+To switch between them click on the ?? in the top toolbar menu and It will open up the side menu:

-There in the *Preview* section you can switch between the supported formats.
-They are:
+Here in the *Preview* section you can switch between any of the supported formats which are:

 + preview -- rendered HTML
 + html -- HTML code